LafColITS/site-creation-utilities/README.md

 ## Description ##

-This plugin eliminates two undesired features from Multisite site creation:
+This plugin suppresses features of the Multisite site creation process:

 - It suppresses the welcome email sent to new site administrators on site creation
 - It cancels the site creation process if the given email does not exist, instead of creating a local user